asikowe/cfg-degree-homework/README.md

 AMAZING!
 Blown away by this.
 You've got such a good understanding of the fundamentals, lets get to the good stuff!
 68/70 - 97%

+### Week 3

+You've really got the hang of this weeks homework!
+Well done.
+There's some great code in here and your answers show you truly understand it too.
+See the comments because there's only a couple of minor things.
+Well done!
+59/65 - 91%

 ## Assessments